 This lab course introduces the accounting students to the commonly used accounting software such as QuickBooks.
 The students apply the learned accounting principles to the simulated case studies using QuickBooks.
-Successful completion of the course requires
+Successful completion of the course requires students to create and manage all accounting functions of a business.

-BUS 104CIntroduction to Microsoft Office Suite Applications
+BUS 104C.....
+Introduction to Microsoft Office Suite Applications

-Fundamentals of computer information systems as applied to using microcomputers with hands-on instruction in Outlook, Excel, Access, and PowerPoint software applications.
+Fundamentals of computer information systems as applied to using microcomputers with handson instruction in Outlook, Excel, Access, and PowerPoint software applications.